dontcry2013/dontcry2013.github.io/source/_posts/node-httpproxy.md

 ## Demand
 When I have username and password to simulate a login action on a website, how can I pass the verification algorithm or validation routines, sometimes this kind of program is really complicated which is the biggest obstacle to hack in.
-For instance, when you have plenty [taobao](https://login.m.taobao.com/login.htm) usename and password how can you figure out what the customer bought, as this b2c mogul uses an algorithm to check all http resquest if they are legal.
+For instance, when you have plenty [taobao](https://login.m.taobao.com/login.htm) usenames and passwords how can you figure out what the customer bought, as this b2c mogul uses an algorithm to check all http resquest if they are legal.

 ## Analysis
 We need that signature program to disguise our http request.

 before we dig it out from the website we really need a workstation to do some expriments as a handy tool may save us loads of time.
-The longer answer is that we could use http proxy to falsify a normal http request and verify our speculation.
+The longer answer is that we could use http proxy to falsify a normal http request and to verify our speculation.

 ## Tools & Implementation